 Client: Sometimes things come out of the blue and you need graphic material as soon as possible.
 As designers, we are used to dealing with crazy time frames but if it’s not essential, please don’t make your designer run and risk the quality of their work.

 Designer: The designer shouldn’t pretend to work faster than they do to impress you.
 It’s better to set a longer time frame and deliver it when expected.

 Client: Ask anything you consider important.
 Seriously.
 As a client you have the right to know how you’re going to be charged, what are you going to receive, how the designer came to a specific idea, etc.

 Designer: The same.
-It’s better if the designer asks anything that they think might be helpful for their work.
+It’s better if the designer asks for anything that they think might be helpful for their work.
 Context, feedback, etc.

 In my opinion, the key is teamwork.
-If you and your designer think of yourselves as some kind of partners and none of you adopts a bossy or smarty attitude towards the other, results are going to be positive and they might lead to a great business relationship.
+If you and your designer think of yourselves as some kind of partner and none of you adopts a bossy or smarty attitude towards the other, results are going to be positive and they might lead to a great business relationship.